 Significant population growth in Leederville and the surrounds occurred with the construction of the Fremantle to Guildford rail line in 1881.
-1881 the tribal territory of Yellagonga and his people.

 The Perth region saw a significant increase in population due the arrival of approximately 10,000 convicts from the United Kingdom.